Brand Name Thyrogen Common Name thyrotropin alfa

 What form(s) does this medication come in?

-Each vial of sterile, nonpyrogenic lyophilized product contains thyrotropin alfa 1.1 mg.
-Nonmedicinal ingredients: mannitol, nitrogen, sodium chloride, sodium phosphate dibasic heptahydrate, and sodium phosphate monobasic monohydrate.
+Each vial of sterile, nonpyrogenic lyophilized product contains 1.1 mg of thyrotropin alfa.
+Nonmedicinal ingredients: mannitol, nitrogen, sodium chloride, sodium phosphate dibasic heptahydrate, sodium phosphate monobasic monohydrate, and sterile water for injection.

 Who should NOT take this medication?